How to export Zendesk data to Excel or Power BI: A complete guide

 Expert Verified

-Let's be honest: your Zendesk account is packed with useful customer data, but getting it into a tool like Excel or Power BI can be a real headache.
-You know there are trends and key metrics hiding in your tickets, but the built-in dashboards just don't cut it.
-You're stuck with clunky manual exports, slow connectors, or the prospect of roping in developers for a custom API job.
+Let's be honest: your Zendesk account is packed with useful customer data, and getting it into a tool like Excel or Power BI is a great way to unlock even more value.
+You know there are trends and key metrics in your tickets, and while Zendesk's built-in dashboards are excellent for daily operations, you might want to extend that power with manual exports, connectors, or a custom API integration.

-In this guide, we'll break down the common ways to export Zendesk data to Excel or Power BI.
-We'll look at the good, the bad, and the ugly of each method, from Zendesk's own tools to more advanced options.
-We'll also talk about a different approach that might let you skip the export process altogether.
+In this guide, we'll break down the common ways to export Zendesk data to Excel or Power BI in 2026.
+We'll look at the features and considerations of each method, from Zendesk's own robust tools to more advanced options.
+We'll also talk about a different approach that might complement your export process.

 Why bother to export Zendesk data to Excel or Power BI?

-Zendesk Explore has some decent reports right out of the box, but they can feel a bit limiting.
-When you pull your data into something more flexible like Power BI or Excel, you can really start digging in and find things that can genuinely improve your support operations.
+Zendesk Explore has some powerful reports right out of the box, and they serve as a great foundation.
+When you pull your data into something flexible like Power BI or Excel, you can really start digging in and find specific insights to further improve your support operations.

-Here are a few reasons why teams go through the trouble of moving their data:
+Here are a few reasons why teams choose to move their data:

-• Build dashboards that actually make sense for you: You can get past the pre-built widgets and visualize the metrics that you really care about.
-Think ticket volume for a specific product line, agent performance during your busiest hours, or how a new bug is impacting your support queue.
+Build specialized dashboards: You can complement the pre-built widgets and visualize specific metrics tailored to your unique business needs.
+Think ticket volume for a specific product line, agent performance during your busiest hours, or how a new feature is impacting your support queue.

-• Get better at spotting trends: By analyzing the data more deeply, you can identify recurring problems, find gaps in your knowledge base, and get a better handle on forecasting support volume.
-It’s all about shifting from putting out fires to preventing them in the first place.
+Get better at spotting trends: By analyzing the data deeply, you can identify recurring patterns, find gaps in your knowledge base, and refine your forecasting for support volume.
+It’s all about moving from great service to proactive customer care.

-• Keep a secure backup: Regularly exporting your data means you have an independent copy on hand.
-This is great for peace of mind and can be a lifesaver for compliance, audits, or if something goes wrong.
+Keep a secure backup: Regularly exporting your data means you have an independent copy on hand.
+This is great for peace of mind and can be useful for compliance, audits, or internal record-keeping.

 Your first instinct might be to use the export tools that are already inside Zendesk.
-It’s the most direct route, but it comes with some pretty big catches, especially around which plans can use it and how up-to-date the data is.
+It’s a direct and reliable route, offering several options depending on your plan and how you prefer to manage your data.

 Exporting datasets from Zendesk Explore

 You can do a one-time export for a set period (like the last 30 days) or schedule recurring exports to run automatically.
-You'll get a bunch of CSV files that you can then pull into Excel or Power BI.
+You'll get CSV files that you can then easily pull into Excel or Power BI.

-• It's plan-dependent: This feature is only for subscribers on the Suite Professional, Enterprise, or similar legacy plans.
+Plan availability: This feature is available for subscribers on the Suite Professional, Enterprise, or similar legacy plans, which offer a high level of functionality.

 Exporting individual reports and dashboard tabs